English soccer captain Harry Kane could just as easily be playing in an Irish jersey.

 They only became aware of him when his agent called and told them his client might like to play for Ireland.

 The Irish finally took a look but by then it was too late.
 The English Football Association snapped him up and he has become a world-class striker, something the Irish team sadly lacks.

 The great Irish teams of the Jack Charlton era featured many foreign-born Irish, most notably Ray Houghton who scored that goal against Italy in 1992 that ensured his immortality.

-Alas, Harry Kane will never be among the honor roll for Ireland but we're sure many will get behind him as an English Irishman if he leads Tottenham Hotspurs to Champions League success.
+Alas, Harry Kane will never be among the honor roll for Ireland, but Irish people get behind him if he leads the Three Lions to victory against Italy on Sunday night?